GeminiDRSoftware/astrodata/README.rst

 License
 -------

-This project is Copyright 2024 (c)  and licensed under the terms of the BSD 3-clause license.
-This package is based upon the `Openastronomy packaging guide <https://github.com/OpenAstronomy/packaging-guide>`_ which is licensed under the BSD 3-clause licence.
-See the LICENSE folder for more information.
+This project is Copyright 2024 (c)  and licensed under the terms of a modified BSD 3-clause license.
+This package is based upon the `Openastronomy packaging guide <https://github.com/OpenAstronomy/packaging-guide>`_ which is licensed under the standard BSD 3-clause licence.
+See the LICENSE file for more information.

 Contributing
 ------------